 All digital marketers will attest that current click fraud protection is an art form and not a science.
-The only way to bridge the gap between art and science is data.
-With the ability to record up to 34-data points this is how ClickMeter helps its users identify and analyse when they believe they’re a victim of click fraud.
+The only way to bridge the gap between art and science is through data.
+With the ability to record up to 34-data points this is how ClickMeter helps its users identify and analyze when they believe they’re a victim of click fraud.
 The signs of fraudulent or malicious clicks vary but all maintain a similar theme.

-- High volume of BOT events
+- The high volume of BOT events

 - Many clicks from countries not included in the target